stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 Create a LUKS container on the root partition.
 You will be asked for confirmation and prompted for a passphrase when running this command. **Make sure this passphrase is memorable to you**.
-You have to decide for yourself if using these parameters is worth it.
-If you're unsure, remove all of them and use the defaults (`cryptsetup -v luksFormat /dev/nvme0n1p3`).

-It must also be noted that the amount of hash iterations will increase the time Grub spends on decrypting the boot partition.
-Grub is not very fast at iterating, so at my system, 100,000 iterations takes roughly 40 secods.
+It must also be noted that the amount of hash iterations will increase the time GRUB spends on decrypting the boot partition.
+GRUB is not very fast at iterating, so at my system, 100,000 iterations takes roughly 40 secods.
 This might be an unacceptable wait time.
-You will have to benchmark yourself.
+You will have to benchmark yourself (`cryptsetup benchmark`).
 Don't worry if you get this wrong the first time around.
 It is not overly complicated to re-encrypt the boot partition at a later time.

+You have to decide for yourself if customising the parameters for `luksFormat` is worth it.
+If you're unsure, remove all of them and use the defaults (`cryptsetup -v luksFormat <device>`).

 Read the outputs of these commands carefully.
 In particular how to say *yes*.
 Start by creating the luks container for encrypted boot